flash62au/EngineDriver_Home/docs/configuration/index.rst

 ----

-On the wiThrottle server side (JMRI)
+On the WiThrottle server side (JMRI)
 ------------------------------------

 * Check your preferences/settings to insure you allow or disallow the control features desired.